 - In Starship Troopers, entire battalions of assault-rifle equipped troops charge up to spitting range of the bugs.
 Possibly, this is intentional, to emphasize the untrained nature of the troops and the nature of the military structure that produced them.

 Irritatingly, in Heinlein's original book, the swathes of text describing the training of the Mobile Infantry explicitly point out that the soldiers are put through terrifyingly difficult training, and that by the time they are sent to fight bugs, each is a veritable grandmaster of war and death.
 In fact, the fact that the humans bother training their soldiers is what sets them off from the bugs: they just hatch more, and don't bother with any fancy prep.

 - Somewhat differently done in Independence Day: A B-2 bomber launches a nuclear cruise missile from a distance so that it takes the nuke about half a minute to hit.
 Considering the rather humble speed of a B-2, it would most likely be caught in the blast.
 Or the EMP.
-In Real Life, B-2s would launch their nukes over the horizon; if you see can the target, you're already too close.
+In Real Life, B-2s would launch their nukes over the horizon; if you can see the target, you're already too close.
 It's a freakin' cruise missile, after all.
 It can travel over 1500 miles.